ChiragGitHub231/Calculator/README.md

 ## Description

 This is simple calculator which performs all basic arithmetic calculations.
-I design this using HTML, CSS and JavaScript.
+I design this using HTML and CSS.

 ## Screenshot